RyanNielson/shareable/README.md

     composer update

-Once complete, you now have to add the the service provider to the providers array in `app/config/app.php`.
+Once complete, you now have to add the the service provider to the providers array in `app/config/app.php`:

     'RyanNielson\Shareable\ShareableServiceProvider'

+Finally, add the following entry entry to the aliases array in `app/config/app.php`:

+    'Shareable' => 'RyanNielson\Shareable\Facades\Shareable'

 That's it!